SHARPENED by LEIGH

 NOTE REGARDING JAPANESE KNIFE RESTORATION

 Japanese knives vary in the thickness of the steel depending on the type of knife.
 This can influence the cost of edge restoration.
-The prices above are a guide only.

 Core Gardening Tools